kethan1/JoyStick/README.md

 ## Contribute

 To report a bug or request new features, you can open an issue at https://github.com/kethan1/JoyStick/issues.
 Pull requests are welcome.
-Once you've made your changes, run `npm run generate` to generate the minified file and the files for the other module types (es6 and commonjs).
+Once you've made your changes, run `npm run generate` (this step is optional if you didn't modify the `joy.js` file) to generate the minified file and the files for the other module types (es6 and commonjs).
 Then, create a pull request!